How to Wax Eyebrows: The Step by Step Guide

 Always trim in the direction of the brows and never down into the brows!

 Measuring and outlining the shape of your brows isn't as intimidating as it seems, and we promise it will get much easier the more you do it!

-We're following a guide called "The Golden Ratio," and essentially, it's helping us to shape our brows according to our own facial landmarks.
+We're following a guide called "The Golden Ratio," which essentially provides help in shaping brows according to your own facial landmarks.